cailleach1310/ares-pentraits-plugin/README.md

 #### aresmush/plugins/chargen/custom_app_review.rb
 Update with: custom_files/custom_app_review.rb

-### Updating Custom Web Portal Chargen and Profile Files
+### Updating Custom Webportal Chargen and Profile Files
 If you don't have any existing edits to these custom files, you can use the files in the custom_files folder of this repository as-is.
-If you do, then you may use them as templates to add the lines of code needed for the marque plugin.
+If you do, then you may use them as templates to add the lines of code needed for the pentraits plugin.

 #### ares-webportal/app/components/chargen-custom.js
 Update with: custom_files/chargen-custom.js